yang0920colostate/AuAc/README.md

 - Notes:

    - The format of the input data should be `ndarray` (click [here](https://numpy.org/doc/stable/reference/generated/numpy.ndarray.html) to learn more about what is `ndarray`)
+   - You should make no more than 10,000 samples at once (memory issue)